Tinsley Ellis: Biography

 His love for electric blues grew by listening to British Invasion bands such as the Yardbirds, the Animals, Cream, and the Rolling Stones.
 Ellis has stated that the first guitar playing he heard were songs like "Dirty Water" by The Standells, and "Secret Agent Man" by Johnny Rivers, but that he then "got into the real stuff" like Freddie King.
 Inspired by a live appearance by B.B.
-King, he was determined to become a blues guitarist.
+King, where King broke a guitar string and gave it to a 15-year-old Ellis - which Ellis claims to still have in his possession to this day - he was determined to become a blues guitarist.
 In 1975, he played with the Haygood Band while attending Emory University near Atlanta.
-Two years later, already an accomplished musician, he returned to Atlanta and joined his first professional blues band, the Alley Cats, a group that included Preston Hubbard of the Fabulous Thunderbirds.
+Two years later, already an accomplished musician, he returned to Atlanta and joined his first professional blues band, the Alley Cats, a group that included Preston Hubbard (later of the Fabulous Thunderbirds).
 Ellis graduated from Emory in 1979 with a degree in history.
 In 1981, he formed the Heartfixers, with the singer and harmonica player Chicago Bob Nelson.
 The group recorded three albums for the small Landslide record label, one with the singer, Nappy Brown before breaking up in 1988.
 The same year, Ellis signed a recording contract with Chicago's Alligator Records.

 His debut solo album on Alligator Records, Georgia Blue, was released in 1988.
+It received mixed-to-poor reviews.
 Alligator then reissued two earlier albums, Cool On It and Tore Up (on which the Heartfixers backed Nappy Brown).
 Ellis' next four releases were Fanning the Flames (1989), Trouble Time (1992), Storm Warning (1994), and Fire It Up (1997).
 Artists including Peter Buck (of R.E.M.), Derek Trucks, and Chuck Leavell joined him in the studio.
 He worked with the record producers, Eddy Offord and Tom Dowd.

 Ellis' reputation and media coverage continued to grow.
 He appeared on NBC-TV Sports during the network's 1996 Summer Olympics coverage.

 Ellis shifted to Capricorn Records in 2000 and released Kingpin.
 In 2002 he joined Telarc Records, producing two CDs: Hell or High Water and The Hard Way.
 All the while Ellis never stopped touring.
 "A musician never got famous by staying home," Ellis says.
 Ellis claims to have performed live, at least once, in all 50 of the United States.